tsngh/buzzline-05-tsngh/README.md

 In this example project, we incorporate a relational data store.
 We use SQLite, but the example could be altered to work with MySQL, PostgreSQL, or MongoDB.

+Consuming messages from kafka topic, analyzes messages' sentiment score by category, stores it in a sqlite3 database and visualizes the scores by category in a bar chart.

 ## VS Code Extensions

 - Black Formatter by Microsoft